 - Crash recovery is simple and fast.

-Datomic is not revolutionary in this sense.
+Datomic is not alone in choosing immutability.
 I have seen at least two other databases architected similarly.
-Their creators waxed eloquently about many of the same benefits.
-In fact, in 2009 and 2010, you could have listened to talks from the architects of RethinkDB, and if you just searched and replaced “RethinkDB” with “Datomic” you could have practically interchanged the talks.
+Their creators highlighted many of the same benefits.
+In fact, if you listened to early talks from the architects of RethinkDB, you could practically search and replace “RethinkDB” with “Datomic”.
 The same is true of CouchDB.
-Just to list a few links to RethinkDB’s history: 1, 2, 3.
+To list a few links to RethinkDB’s history: 1, 2, 3.

 That last one links to Accountants Don’t Use Erasers, a blog post that brought append-only storage into the minds of many people at the time.